 There are dog lovers in the Shark Tank – most notably Robert.
 Whether a love for dogs is enough to invest is another story.
 Pet foods have a checkered history in the Shark Tank because distribution is specialized and problematic.
 Distributing fresh food is the real challenge and an unlikely investor could emerge: Mr. Wonderful.

 Kevin O'Leary invested in Plated, not on air, but after the show.
 Plated has a fresh food distribution infrastructure Renaldo could tap in to.
 Mr. Wonderful will want a big piece of the business, but it could be a good match.
 Distribution is already in place, as are commercial facilities.
 The two businesses go well together.
-Renaldo once refered to Pet Plate as “the Blue Apron of pet food.”
+Renaldo once referred to Pet Plate as “the Blue Apron of pet food.”
 He'll need to change his analogy to please Mr. Wonderful, but a partnership makes a lot of sense.